Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

 \subsection{Actions of left regular bands on CW posets}

-In turns out that it is more convenient to work with actions of left regular bands on CW posets than on regular CW complexes as the former are more combinatorial in nature.
+Although at the end of the day we are interested in actions of left regular bands on regular CW complexes, it is more convenient to work with actions on CW posets as these are more combinatorial in nature.
 Thanks to the functor from CW posets to regular CW complexes, we can then obtain actions on the associated CW complexes and hence on their cellular chain complexes.